 Openbox's set of defaults are easily editable to the user's liking.

 Pro Very well documented

-Due to wide use, there is a lot of documentation available on use and customization of Openbox.
+Due to wide use and a long history, there is a lot of documentation available on the use and customization of Openbox.

 Con Steep learning curve for uninitiated users

 Like a lot of tiling window managers, the learning curve for XMonad is quite steep.